 A wet reckless is a lesser charge that can only be obtained through a plea bargain.
 It is a lesser charge than a DUI, which means that it comes with less severe penalties.
 Compared to a DUI, a wet reckless conviction comes with less jail time, smaller fines, and no mandatory license suspension from the court.

-While the penalties for a wet reckless charge are less harsh than a DUI, it does count as a DUI for the purposes of later charges.
+While the penalties for a wet reckless charge are less harsh than a DUI, it does count as a DUI for later charges.
 DUIs are “priorable” offenses in California, meaning that past convictions call for enhanced sentences.
 The more DUIs or wet reckless convictions you have on your record, the worse the penalties you face.

 Dry Reckless